 The FDA has approved six artificial sweeteners: saccharin, aspartame, acesulfame potassium (Ace-K), sucralose, neotame, and advantame.
 These sweeteners are as much as 20,000 times sweeter than sugar but contain few or no calories.

 Artificial sweeteners can be found in many processed and packaged foods, especially ones that boast “no added sugar.”
+That doesn’t mean they are good and it certainly doesn’t mean I’d consume them.

 How Artificial Sweeteners Affect the Body